 This site uses affiliate links, and I am also a participant in the Amazon Services LLC Associates Program.
 This means that I may make a small commission on products purchased through links clicked on this site.
 This will be at no extra cost to you.

 18 Popular Human Foods Safe For Dogs To Eat (A – Z Listing)

 - Goats Milk

-Therefore, you should always be careful when introducing a new food group to your dog for the first time.
+Therefore, you should always be careful when introducing dairy products to your dog for the first time.

 3. Cottage Cheese

 As cottage cheese is high in calcium and protein, it can be a good addition to your dog’s normal diet.
 However, it must be very fresh and avoid it if your dog has issues digesting dairy.